- 4 Comments

 And we think you should ditch it.

-Even though many doctors (and regulatory bodies) are still doling out this advice…we know that, as a team of registered pediatric dietitians, speech-language pathologists, a pediatrician, and moms…this “rule” is founded mainly on fear-based assumptions about allergies, lack of research, failure to update guidelines, and general old wives tales.
+Even though many doctors (and regulatory bodies) are still doling out this advice…we know that as a team of registered pediatric dietitians, speech-language pathologists, a pediatrician, and moms…this “rule” is unfounded.
+It mainly stems from fear-based assumptions about allergies, lack of research, failure to update guidelines, and general old wives’ tales.

-In this blog, we’re going to cover whether or not you need to wait between introducing new foods, why this is an outdated rule, and how many new foods you can introduce at once.
+Keep reading to find out if you ever need to wait between introducing new foods, why this is an outdated rule, and how many new foods you can introduce at once.

 Table of Contents

-Where did the 3 day wait rule for baby food come from?
+Why the 3 day wait rule was created

 The original idea for this recommendation was to be able to rule out allergic reactions to different foods your baby was eating.